01mf02/jq-lang-spec/icfp-intro.md

 We have created denotational semantics (@sec:semantics) for the jq language.
 For jq users, this provides a succinct and unambiguous reference of the language.
-We cover only the core of jq, i.e. jq filters with dedicated syntax, as their behaviour is relatively consistent among jq interpreters and stable over time.
+We cover only the core of jq, i.e. jq filters with dedicated syntax, whose behaviour is relatively consistent among jq interpreters and stable over time.
-We do not describe the various named filters for regular expressions, mathematics, formatting, etc. that make up jq's "standard library", as this would go beyond the scope of this article.
+We do not describe the various named filters for regular expressions, mathematics, formatting, etc. that make up jq's "standard library", as this would go beyond the constraints of this article.

 Having formal semantics for jq makes it possible to verify the correctness of jq programs and interpreters.
 For example, our semantics could be used to prove that an optimisation technique in a jq interpreter is correct.
-Furthermore, our semantics are abstract over the type of values.
+Furthermore, our semantics are abstract over the type of processed values.
 This accommodates the fact that the type of values differs between different jq interpreters and different versions of `jq`.
 It also makes it possible to describe jq interpreters that